usaid-cs/yesterday-i-learned/random.md

 - [Hebbian theory](https://en.wikipedia.org/wiki/Hebbian_theory): "learning" is done by associations done from the presynaptic cell to the postsynaptic cell; cells that fire together wire together.
 - [XSS evasion cheatsheet](https://www.owasp.org/index.php/XSS_Filter_Evasion_Cheat_Sheet)
 - "Stag and Doe": Southern Ontarian term for a fiance and fiancee's pre-wedding party
-- If your tailor asks "Where do you dress, sir," it means "where's your penis hanging, left or right?"
+- If your tailor asks "Where do you dress, sir", "Which side do you hang", or "How do you hang," it means "where's your penis hanging, left or right?"
 And you should reply with "I do not dress, sir", meaning ["my penis is too small."](https://www.dailymotion.com/video/x2xvm9k_hugh-jackman-on-top-gear_fun)
 - [Modems can transmit more than one bit per baud](https://news.ycombinator.com/item?id=7828094)
 - Shebangs can be anything, [including rm](http://codegolf.stackexchange.com/questions/28672/code-that-will-only-execute-once): `#!/bin/rm`
 - "Thread safe" means that the code will never have problems with race conditions (one thing finishing before another).